-Earn Your Masters of Art in Theology & Apologetics
+Earn Your Master of Arts in Theology & Apologetics

 In a world that seems increasingly hostile not only to religion in general, but Christianity in particular, the new Oklahoma Wesleyan University Master of Arts in Theology and Apologetics, will prepare the student to not only defend their faith, but have a clear understanding of how to share their faith in a shifting world.